Wild Card (2015 film): Box office

-Wild Card was a box office bomb, making only $6.7 million against a $30 million budget.
+Wild Card was a box office flop, making only $6.7 million against a $30 million budget.

 Critical response

 Wild Card has generally received negative reviews from film critics.
-On Rotten Tomatoes the film has an approval rating of 32% based on reviews from 56 critics, with an average rating of 4.85 out of 10.
+On Rotten Tomatoes the film has an approval rating of 30% based on reviews from 56 critics, with an average rating of 4.85 out of 10.
 The site's consensus states: "Hardcore Jason Statham fans may enjoy parts of Wild Card, but all other action aficionados need not apply."
 On Metacritic the film has a score of 40 out of 100 based on reviews from 19 critics.

 Betsy Sharkey of the Los Angeles Times gave the film a negative review, calling Wild Card "predictable".
 She summed up her review by saying that Wild Card "is no royal flush, no full house, no three of a kind.
 A bust is I think the term I'm searching for".